le717/PatchIt/Documentation/CONTRIBUTING.md

 ### Dependencies ###

 * Download and install 32-bit [_Python 3.3.0_](http://python.org/download) or newer.
 All official releases are frozen with the newest release at that time.
-Python Versions `<=` 3.2 or 64-bit Python are not supported, and a Python version (not architecture) check will prevent it from running on lower versions.
+Python Versions `<=` 3.2 Python are not supported, and a Python version check will prevent it from running on lower versions.

 * Download and install [_cx_Freeze_](http://cx-freeze.sourceforge.net/) for 32-bit _Python 3.3_ if you would like to freeze a binary.
+64-bit Windows binaries are not support or frozen, and architecture checks will prevent this from happening.

 * Download and install [_Inno Setup 5.5.2 Unicode_](http://www.jrsoftware.org/isdl.php) or later if you would like to compile the Windows installer.
 An ISPP check will prevent it on running on lower versions or ANSI Inno Setup.